eolatham/smarthome-dashboard-simulation/app/docs/design.md

 ### Backend

-- How can we efficiently calculate derived measurements?
+- How can we calculate derived state and utility usage?
-- How should we store user-generated events on the backend to be analyzed?
-We have to analyze pre-generated and user-generated events together to calculate derived measurements.

 ### Frontend